snac-cooperative/snac_eac_cpf_utils/readme.md

     cat agency_code.log | perl -ne 'if ($_ =~ m/040\$a: (.*)/) { print "$1\n";} ' | sort -fu > agency_unique.txt

-The script "worldcat_code.pl" reads the file "agency_unique.txt" and writes a new file "worldcat_code.xml".
+The command "worldcat_code.pl file=agency_unique.txt" reads the file "agency_unique.txt" and writes a new file "worldcat_code.xml".
 It also creates a directory of cached results "./wc_data".
 Results from http requests to the WorldCat web API are cached as files in ./wc_data and therefore if you repeat a run, it will be much, much faster the second time.

-    ./worldcat_code.pl > tmp.log
+    ./worldcat_code.pl file=agency_unique.txt > tmp.log

 The log file contains entries for codes that have multiple entries.
 Grep the log for 'multi mc:'.

-The files agency_code.log and agency_unique.txt are essentially temporary, and you may delete them after running worldcat_code.pl and verifying the results.
+The files agency_code.log and agency_unique.txt are often essentially temporary (as long as they were created by scripts as above), in which case you may delete them after running worldcat_code.pl and verifying the results.

     > ls -l agency.cfg worldcat_code.* extract_040a.xsl
     -rw-r--r-- 1 mst3k snac   1057 Jan 15 14:06 agency.cfg